marc094/GitFlowClass/README.md

 ## Step by Step:

 In the beginning God created his own repository.
-He said:
+He typed:

 ```
 git init